When photographers first learn about depth-of-field, they often become small-lens-opening enthusiasts.

 Let's say you're photographing an apple.

-Light reflects off of the apple, goes through the lens opening, and strikes the film or sensor.
+Light reflects off of the apple, goes through the lens opening, and strikes the sensor.

 However, some of the light waves also hit the edge of the lens opening.